lovehhf/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 Add edX Edge as a Service Provider
 ============================================

-This step should be performed by a member of your IT team who works with your institutional Shibboleth system.

 On your Shibboleth system, use the SAML metadata obtained from the XML file to add edX Edge to your whitelist of allowed service providers.

 For example, you might add the following information to your ``$IDP_HOME/conf/relying-party.xml`` file.

 .. code:: xml